-Close to the Valley Metro light rail and walkable to many businesses, museums such as the Heard Museum and the Phoenix Art Museum and a variety of restaurants,
+Ashland Place Historic District is walking distance to the Valley Metro light rail and walkable to many businesses, museums such as the Heard Museum, The Phoenix Art Museum and a variety of restaurants,

 If you like Ashland Place’s connectivity and walkable features, you may want to also check out Willo, Del Norte, Country Club Park, Pierson Place, the east end of F.Q.
 Story and East Alvarado historic districts along with homes on Central Avenue.

-Architectural Styles and Square Footage in this quaint neighborhood are wonderful Period Revival style homes, mainly Tudor Revivals, Spanish Revivals and Bungalows with darling, classic details can be found throughout the bulk of Ashland Place, especially on Hoover and Vernon Avenues.
+Architectural Styles and Square Footage in this quaint neighborhood are wonderful Period Revival style homes.
+Mainly Tudor Revivals, Spanish Revivals and Bungalows with darling, classic details can be found throughout the bulk of Ashland Place, especially on Hoover and Vernon Avenues.
 Homes average about 1,300 square feet on average.

 Designated a Maricopa County Phoenix historic district in May of 1992, its period of significance is 1920-1904.
 Ashland Place was built as a subdivision of Dwight B. Heard’s ‘Los Olivios’ subdivision.
 Homes in this area consist of Bungalow and Period Revival built in the 1920’s.
 Ashland Place Subdivision and is approximately 150 acres in size.

 The Ashland Place subdivision was platted in 1920, consisting of 76 lots along Hoover and Vernon Avenues between Central Avenue and 3rd Street.
 By 1926, 47 homes had been built on a speculative basis.